ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0221-basics-configuration.md

 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}
 <hr>

-While `AttributeDefinition` describes an attribute for parts, characteristics, measurements, measured values and catalogs, `CatalogAttributeDefinition` is an attribute definition based on an existing catalog.
-This means that a `CatalogAttributeDefinition` doesn't define an attribute that can be used *in a catalog*, but the definition of an attributes value *as a catalog* entry.
+While `AttributeDefinitionDto` describes an attribute for parts, characteristics, measurements, measured values and catalogs, `CatalogAttributeDefinitionDto` is an attribute definition based on an existing catalog.
+This means that a `CatalogAttributeDefinitionDto` doesn't define an attribute that can be used *in a catalog*, but the definition of an attributes value *as a catalog* entry.
 The following example will help to understand the difference.

-{{ site.headers['example'] }} Creating a new `AttributeDefinition`
+{{ site.headers['example'] }} Creating a new `AttributeDefinitionDto`

 {% highlight csharp %}
-//Create an AttributeDefinition;
+//Create an AttributeDefinitionDto;
-AbstractAttributeDefinition AttributeDefinition = new AttributeDefinition( 11001, "Description", AttributeType.AlphaNumeric, 255 );
+var attributeDef = new AttributeDefinitionDto( 11001, "Description", AttributeTypeDto.AlphaNumeric, 255 );
 {% endhighlight %}
 Here we create an attribute *Description*, which can be used in parts, catalogs etc.

-{{ site.headers['example'] }} Creating a new `CatalogAttributeDefinition`
+{{ site.headers['example'] }} Creating a new `CatalogAttributeDefinitionDto`

 {% highlight csharp %}
-//Create a catalog using recently created AttributeDefinition as catalog's valid attribute Catalog TestCatalog = new Catalog
+//Create a catalog using recently created attributeDef as catalog's valid attribute Catalog testCatalog = new CatalogDto
 {
   Name = "TestCatalog",
   Uuid = Guid.NewGuid(),
-  ValidAttributes = new[]{ AttributeDefinition.Key, ... },
+  ValidAttributes = new[]{ attributeDef.Key, ... },
   CatalogEntries = new[]{ ... }
 };

 //Create a CatalogAttributeDefinition
-var CatalogAttributeDefinition = new CatalogAttributeDefinition {
+var catalogAttributeDefinition = new CatalogAttributeDefinitionDto {
-  Catalog = TestCatalog.Uuid,
+  Catalog = testCatalog.Uuid,
   Description = "Catalog Based Attribute",
   Key = 11002
 };
 {% endhighlight %}

 Here we create a new catalog *TestCatalog*.
-The next step is to create a `CatalogAttributeDefinition` that defines a new attribute `Catalog Based Attribute`, and to assign the `TestCatalog` to this attribute.
+The next step is to create a `CatalogAttributeDefinitionDto` that defines a new attribute `Catalog Based Attribute`, and to assign the `TestCatalog` to this attribute.
 Now the catalog entries can be used as values for this attribute.

 >{{ site.headers['bestPractice'] }} Check if a key already exists in the configuration Keys are unique, so creating an attribute with the same key will result in an exception.
 You should always check if an attribute already exists, see example below.